mills32/TSConf-Sample/README.md

  TSConf
 -------

 TSConf is basicaly a zx spectrum created by tslabs.
-It is a zx spectrum with a PPU very similar to a Mega Drive/Genesis.
+But, it has a PPU very similar to a Mega Drive/Genesis.

 ![alt tag](https://raw.githubusercontent.com/mills32/TSConf-Sample/main/tsconf.png)